 Information Choice, Uncertainty, and Expected Returns

 We investigate how information choices impact equity returns and risk.
-Building upon the theory of Van Nieuwerburgh and Veldkamp (2010), we estimate a learning index that reflects the expected benefits of learning about an asset.
-High learning index stocks have 6.2% lower returns per year and an order of magnitude lower abnormal volatilities compared to low learning index stocks.
-Long run patterns in returns and volatilities, other measures of information flow, and the information environment surrounding earnings announcements confirm our interpretation of the learning index.
-Our findings support the model’s predictions and illustrate a novel empirical measure of investor learning.
+Building on an existing theoretical model of information and investment choice, we estimate a learning index that reflects the expected benefits of learning about an asset.
+High learning index stocks have lower future returns and risk compared to low learning index stocks.
+Analysis of a conditional asset pricing model, long run patterns in returns and volatilities, other measures of information flow, and the information environment surrounding earnings announcements reinforce our interpretation of the learning index.
+Our findings support the model's predictions and illustrate a novel empirical measure of investor learning.

 Keywords: Information Choice, Learning, Expected Returns, Cross-Section of Stock Returns, Volatility, Risk, Uncertainty